Fees & Booking

 For further details and teachers’ terms please email or contact us on 020 8680 9747

-Bookings can be made by debit/credit card by calling us on 020 8680 9747, using our online booking platform https://southendmusicschool.co.uk/book-a-lesson/ or by visiting in person at 9, South End, Croydon.
+Bookings can be made by debit/credit card by calling us on 020 8680 9747, using our online booking platform https://southendmusicschool.co.uk/book-a-lesson/ or by visiting in person by appointment at 9, South End, Croydon.
 CR0 1BE

 Facilities at South End Music School